-Cavan County Council have indicated their intention to shortly apply for planning permission for a proposed residential development at Elm Grove, Cavan, Co.
-Cavan.
+Cavan County Council have indicated their intention to shortly apply for planning permission for a proposed development at the Cavan County Civil Defence Headquarters in the Pullamore Business Park, Pullamore Far, Cavan.
 Permission will be sought under Part 8 of the Planning and Development Regulations 2001.
 The proposed development will consist of: